giotaxa/maxcare.github.io/README.md

 ## Welcome to Maxcare Pages

-You can use the [editor on GitHub](https://github.com/giotaxa/maxcare.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Human mistakes lead often to environmental destructions, such as fire or water and land pollution from toxic and poisonous acids.
 Such incidents increase the worldwide interest; those accidents threaten the environment and the public health, so that human life is now in danger.

 ### MAXCARE PHILOSOFHY